-JCC provides an associate degree as well as private and commercial pilot certification.
-Other areas of certification include instrument, multi-engine and flight instructors.
-Coursework/credits may transfer to a four-year college or university for a bachelor's degree in aviation.
-JCC also offers flight training at the Lenawee County Airport in Adrian.
-JCC grew our Jackson flight training program into one of the largest and safest community college flight training programs in America.
+JCC provides an associate degree as well as private, instrument and commercial certification and flight instructor rating certifications.
+Course credits may transfer to a four-year institution for a bachelor's degree in aviation through articulation agreements established with JCC's partner colleges and universities.
+JCC's flight program provides one of the most flexible, safest and cost effective programs in America.